 - Major Taylor Statue at 3 Salem St

-Most locals may refer to it as Turtle Boy but the Burnside Fountain can be found at the south east corner of Worcester Common.
-It was created by Charles Y Harvey and Sherry Fry.
+Most locals may refer to it as Turtle Boy but the Burnside Fountain can be found at the Southeast corner of Worcester Common and it was created by Charles Y Harvey and Sherry Fry.

 Worcester Art Classes